SoftwareAG/c8y-docs/content/change-logs/device-management/content/lwm2m-agent-10-18-540-195-Security-improvement-migration-springfox-to-springdoc.md

 version: 10.18.540.195
 ---

-To improve security, the deprecated Swagger/OpenAPI library used by the LWM2M service has been replaced by a new supported library.
+To improve security, the deprecated Swagger/OpenAPI library used by the LWM2M agent has been replaced by a new supported library.